Student Stories: Kathryn Ziegler

 “I wish I would have attended COD’s Phlebotomy program, as the students seemed to complete it with much more confidence than I had,” she said.
 “At COD, I was the first student in my class to be offered a student position at the hospital, and once I graduated, I had multiple hospitals trying to recruit me.”

 Armed with her Associate in Applied Science in Respiratory Care, Ziegler completed COD’s 3+1 program with Concordia University Chicago and earned a bachelor’s degree in health care management.
-She is an ECMO (extracorporeal membrane oxygenation) specialist and has applied to Rush University’s Master of Science in Cardiovascular Perfusion program.
+She is an ECMO (extracorporeal membrane oxygenation) specialist and considers this as having come full circle, as she first heard about perfusion at COD.

 “When I originally applied for the other health career program at COD, I needed to take prerequisite classes,” she said.
-“I signed up for two but one of them was not the correct class!
+“I signed up for two, but one of them was not the correct class!
 I accidently signed up for Survey of Health Careers and it ended up being fantastic—I would recommend it for anyone trying to get into health care.
 The basis of the class was picking a different health care career each week and researching the amount of schooling, the salary, the demand/need and other topics.
 I picked perfusion one week because I had no idea what it was.
-I never once thought while researching it that I would one day apply for it.
+I never once thought while researching it that I would one day apply for it.”

 As for COD, Ziegler said it is never too old to go back to school.